harmeetkgill/cyclistic-capstone-project/README.md

 ## Analyze

 After the Process phase, the data was queried to identify tends and relationships.
-The code for these queries can be found here. (hyperlink code) For this analysis, I compared the number and length of trips between members and casual riders to see if I could determine a noticeable difference.
+The code for these queries can be found [here](https://github.com/harmeetkgill/cyclistic-capstone-project/blob/main/cyclistic-bigquery.sql).
+For this analysis, I compared the number and length of trips between members and casual riders to see if I could determine a noticeable difference.

 ## Share